Tag Archive : Saarthi Relationship & Marriage Counseling Services

 Unfortunately, the conflict between the perception about marriage that most has received from our childhood and the harsh reality of modern urban Indian society has resulted in a common situation – where people get married without thinking of the chances of separation.
 And they miss taking most of the vital steps required to strengthen their relationship in the current social situation.

-In this article Delhi’s top marriage counselor Shivani Misri Sadhoo shares insight on about the reason marriage counseling is more important than the wedding vows.
+In this article, Delhi’s top marriage counselor Shivani Misri Sadhoo shares insight on about the reason marriage counselling is more important than the wedding vows.

 Premarital Counselling Helps You To Envisage the Relationship’s Future

-Marriage counseling can actually start before the wedding.
-This counseling could include discussing the couple’s individual family past and the family they plan to develop together, including the possibility of kids, how you will deal with conflict.
+Marriage counselling can actually start before the wedding.
+This counselling could include discussing the couple’s individual family past and the family they plan to develop together, including the possibility of kids, how you will deal with conflict.

 You can also visit a marriage or family counselor for premarital counseling, which will help you to start your marriage with a clutter-free mind.